Encoding Vs. Encryption: Explaining the Difference

 – Asymmetric Key Encryption

-Asymmetric Key Encryption: Asymmetric Key encryption does the opposite of the symmetric encryption method.
+Asymmetric Key Encryption is the opposite of the symmetric encryption method.
 So, in this process, the encryption key is public and available to all, but the decryption key is private and known only to the intended recipient.
-This enables secure communication as there is no prior distribution of a shared secret key between the sender and the recipient.

-So this was all about encryption and encoding.
+So, this was all about encryption and encoding.

 What is the Difference Between Encoding and Encryption?